SandroWeber/ubii-web-frontend/README.md

 ### Compiles and hot-reloads for development

 ```
-npm run serve (no HTTPS  / SSL, make sure the backend is configured not to use HTTPS either)
+npm run serve (no HTTPS/SSL, make sure the master node is configured not to use HTTPS either)
 ```

 ### Compiles and minifies for production